mhandipranata/climate-change-analysis/README.md

 1. We narrowed down our analysis to 5 top countries with highest population in the world: China, India, United States, Indonesia, and Brazil.
 2. Pull the data of average temperature from 1991 to 2016 by each countries.
+3. Pull the data of CO2 emission by each countries from 1991 to 2016.
+This data will show how much pollution each countries has year by year.
-3. Pull the data of deaths from cancer from 1991 to 2016 by each countries, by cancer types.
+4. Pull the data of deaths from cancer from 1991 to 2016 by each countries, by cancer types.
 (We may want to focus on lung cancer).